github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 -  The resolved module is the module defined by the selected candidate search path.

 A qualified module identifier is only valid within an import.

+Module expressions contain a module identifier and optional arguments.
+If arguments are present, the module expression instantiates the module that the identifier resolves to (see :ref:`Parameterized modules`).

+Module expressions cannot refer to :ref:`Parameterized modules`.
+Instead, parameterized modules must always be fully instantiated when they are referenced.

 .. _Parameterized modules: